Lee Rain Cloud Moquino counts himself a seventh-generation potter from Santa Clara Pueblo. His heritage is Zia, Santa Clara, Apache and Yaqui.

 Lee is often called on to make ceremonial pottery for Santa Clara and for other pueblos.
 He's very private about his creation process and his firing.
-For him, the whole is a sacred process and he's praying the entire time he's working, from forming to firing the piece.
+For him, the whole is a sacred process and he's praying the entire time he's working, from first digging the clay to forming and firing the piece.

 Lee also makes utilitarian micaceous pottery, the only kind of Native American pottery that can be used for cooking as the mica forms a waterproof seal in the firing.
 Can't do that with other Native American pottery without destroying it.